 We operate within the semiconductor industry which experiences significant fluctuations in sales and profitability.
 Downturns in the semiconductor industry are characterized by diminished product demand, excess customer inventories, accelerated erosion of prices and excess production capacity.
-From different market data, we may be facing such a negative cycle in the first half of 2019.
+Various market data suggests that the semiconductor industry may be facing such a negative cycle presently, especially in the global handset market.
 These factors could cause substantial fluctuations in our revenues and in our results of operations.